ccarabine/payrollapp/docs/user_manual.md

 1. Type username  and press enter
 2. Type password and press enter <br>
-(Usename and password characters will not be visible on screen)<br>
+(Username and password characters will not be visible on screen)<br>

 If the user enters the username and password correctly,  the main menu will be displayed <br>